It's the U.S.-Canadian border gateway for terrorists.

 If Hillary is such a shoe-in for her party's presidential nomination, then a new Florida poll is something for Democrats to worry about.

-And you'd have to say in Florida, those those names would not rank high on the name recognition list.
+And you'd have to say in Florida, those names would not rank high on the name recognition list.

 Hillary has been the de facto nominee for every presidential race since Clinton left office in 2001.

-Uh and and it's just been assumed, and many of you have been out there biting your fingernails and worrying yourself sick and putting yourselves in all kinds of angst over the possibility.
+And it's just been assumed, and many of you have been out there biting your fingernails and worrying yourself sick and putting yourselves in all kinds of angst over the possibility.

-And I've never bought into the, as you know, I I go against conventional wisdom each and every chance I get.
+And I've never bought into the, as you know, I go against conventional wisdom each and every chance I get.

 Got to take a little break here.

-We'll be back and continue right after this time out.
+We'll be back and continue right after this timeout.

 Okay, back we are.

-I just want to say one more thing about all this.
+El Rushball, I just want to say one more thing about all this.

-The AP salivating over all the new committee chairmen in the House and talking about how many of them would be black?
+The AP salivating over all the new committee chairmen in the House and talking about how many of them would be black.

 Oh, how fair are we?